 MS in Counseling PsychologyThe MS in Counseling Psychology has a slightly different approach.
 Students who pursue a MSCP degree commonly have a bachelors in psychology.
 They may enter the MS program with the intention to work directly with patients.
 For that reason, these programs often have practicum or supervised field practice included into the course of study.
 MS programs may act as a platform to a PsyD, if a student aspires to practice as a counseling psychologist.

-A Masters in Counseling Psychology program may be a dynamic mix of courses in human development, biopsychology and research design.
+What are some Masters in Counseling Psychology Courses?A Masters in Counseling Psychology program may be a dynamic mix of courses in human development, biopsychology and research design.
 You could also expect some courses to cover professional practice areas such as ethical and legal issues.
 Below is a sample of possible courses.
 Make sure to contact schools directly for more information.

 - Psychotherapy theory